 Hollywood surfing spots

 It’s said California has so many attractive people because wannabe stars from all over the world made their way to Hollywood in search of fame.
 A few made it to stardom, but most ended up living by the beach and taking up surfing.
+While waiting for sports betting to go live in Canada with BetMGM sportsbook and more, why not take a short vacation?

 From central Hollywood a drive west along Sunset Blvd will take you to surf spots like Chart House Rights, Topanga Beach and the famed point at Malibu.
 Mostly righthanders, the area is a mix of both winter and summer spots, often right next to eachother.
 Summer ocean temps allow for board shorts and bikinis (mid-70s) while winter requires a 3/2 fullsuit with water temps dipping into the low 60s.